Outlier Smoothing with Closed-Form Rotations for W4A4 Large Language Model Quantization: Experiments

 \subsection{Ablation Study}

 \textbf{Influence of ART/URT.} We conducted an ablation study on SingleQuant, focusing on the independent contributions and synergistic effects of the proposed ART and URT components.
-Experiments on LLaMA-2 and LLaMA-3 (Table \ref{ablation}) demonstrate that: ART significantly enhances quantized model accuracy, validating its efficacy in smoothing MO to preserve performance—consistent with prior conclusions \cite{jinmassive}; furthermore, while URT alone yields limited gains, its integration with ART produces marked synergy.
+Experiments on LLaMA-2 and LLaMA-3 (Table \ref{ablation}) demonstrate that: ART significantly enhances quantized model accuracy, validating its efficacy in smoothing MO to preserve performance—consistent with prior conclusions \citep{jinmassive}; furthermore, while URT alone yields limited gains, its integration with ART produces marked synergy.
 We attribute this to complementary mechanisms: ART reduces MO magnitudes, increasing NO prevalence with non-uniform distributions, while URT remaps these outliers into flatter distributions, optimizing quantization space utilization.
-These findings corroborate Fig. \ref{overall}c: ART resolves MO magnitude issues and URT adjusts NO distribution structures, jointly enabling comprehensive outlier processing.
+These findings corroborate Fig.~\ref{overall}c: ART resolves MO magnitude issues and URT adjusts NO distribution structures, jointly enabling comprehensive outlier processing.

+\textbf{Effect of ART Steps.} We further examine whether repeated ART rotations are necessary for smoothing MO.
+As shown in Fig.~\ref{singlequant optimizaiton}, increasing the number of ART steps from $2^{0}$ to $2^{10}$ does not bring consistent gains in either PPL AVG. or zero-shot AVG. across LLaMA-2-7B, LLaMA-2-13B, and LLaMA-3-8B.
+The performance remains largely saturated after the first rotation, with only minor fluctuations as more rotations are applied.
+This result verifies that a single closed-form Givens rotation is sufficient to smooth the dominant MO in the selected subspace.
+Therefore, ART does not require iterative refinement, which supports the single-pass design of SingleQuant and helps maintain its low quantization overhead.

 \textbf{Quantization Time.} Compared to existing baselines, SingleQuant demonstrates significant quantization speed advantages.
-Through the Kronecker decomposition in Equation~(\ref{eq18}) ensuring $O(n^{3/2})$ complexity order, and ART/URT matrices are single-pass optimized, SingleQuant is substantially faster than gradient-optimized or greedily algorithms.
-As shown in Table \ref{runtime},SingleQuant quantizes a 13B model in 37 seconds, achieving up to $1420\times$ acceleration over baseline methods.
+Through the Kronecker decomposition in Equation~\eqref{eq18} ensuring $O(n^{3/2})$ complexity order, and ART/URT matrices are single-pass optimized, SingleQuant is substantially faster than gradient-optimized or greedy algorithms.
+As shown in Tab.~\ref{runtime}, SingleQuant quantizes a 13B model in 37 seconds, achieving up to $1420\times$ acceleration over baseline methods.